Sankalpa-Acharya/Buildme.io/README.md

 # Buildme.io
-Buildme.io will help you to design website on browser and gives you the HTML and CSS code of respective design.
+Buildme.io will help you to design very simple website on browser and gives you the HTML and CSS code of respective design.